 SAL must invoke the PAL_PLATFORM_ADDR procedure on all processors to set the physical address of the SAPIC Interrupt block memory and the IA-32 I/O port space if the default address values are not used.
 The default address for the SAPIC Interrupt block memory is 0x0000000_FEE00000 and the default address for the IA-32 I/O port space is the 64 MB space below the highest physical address supported by the processor implementation.
 SAL will use a value that does not conflict with other devices on the platform.
-The OS shall not change both these address values.
+The operating system shall not change both these address values.
 SAL will set up the IOBASE register (AR.k0) that provides the high order bits of the virtual address of the IA-32 I/O port block, to the same value as its physical address, to maintain identity mapping.
-The OS is free to change the virtual address component in the IOBASE register value but the value must be aligned on a 64 MB address boundary.